recommended by ZVEI e. V. as of January 2022

 Our products are electrical and electronic equipment that fall within the scope of Directive 2012/19/EU (WEEE Directive - waste electrical and electronic equipment).

 The symbol of the crossed-out dustbin on our equipment indicates that this device must not be disposed of with normal municipal waste but must be taken separately for collection and recycling of waste electrical and electronic equipment.
 Electrical and electronic equipment may contain hazardous components that can harm the environment and human health if disposed of improperly.
 Separate collection ensures proper treatment and recovery and reuse in accordance with existing legislation.

 The manufacturer or the distributor is responsible for taking back and disposing of waste electrical and electronic equipment.
 We ensure disposal through the contractual use of an international recycling network.
 If you wish to return a device, please contact our recycling partner directly at firstname.lastname@example.org to place a collection order.
 Recovery is effected properly and is free of charge for you.

 We reserve the right to charge incurring administration or logistics costs in individual cases.

-As a user, you are responsible for removing batteries from the units and deleting personal data before handing them in, insofar as this is technically possible.
+As a user, you are responsible for removing batteries from the devices and deleting personal data before handing them in, insofar as this is technically possible.

-Our equipment may contain unit batteries.
-These are usually permanently installed in the units for technical reasons and cannot be removed by the user.
+Our equipment may contain device batteries.
+These are usually permanently installed in the devices for technical reasons and cannot be removed by the user.
 Removability by qualified personnel independent of us is guaranteed.

 Waste batteries may contain harmful substances that can damage the environment or human health if not stored and disposed of properly.
 However, batteries also contain important raw materials that can be reused.
 Therefore, the separate collection and recycling of waste batteries is of particular importance for the environment.

-We participate in return and collection schemes for batteries in Europe.
+We participate in return and collection systems for batteries.